OpenIPC/webui/docs/index.md

 Default credentials to access the web interface are: username _admin_, and password _12345_.
 You will be asked to change the password at the first login.
+Please note that this will also assign the same password to user _root_!

 ### Support